 Besides music, Sarvani is a well trained Indian classical Kuchipudi dancer.
 In her free time, Sarvani likes to read books of different genre.

-Vivek Bharati is a sophomore at Homestead High School, California.
+Vivek Bharati is a rising junior at Homestead High School, California.
 Vivek learns South Indian Classical Violin from Shri.
 Delhi.
-P. Sunderrajan since age 8.
-From the time of inception, Vivek co-founded CMAY along with his brother Vikram.
-He supports CMAY with his technical and artistic skills, helping CMAY create innovative movie advertisements and flyers for the events.
+P. Sunderrajan.
+Vivek co-founded CMAY along with his brother Vikram.
+He supports CMAY with his technical and artistic skills, helping CMAY create innovative video teasers and flyers for the events.

-Besides CMAY, Vivek is a young artist who has won several awards for his paintings.
-He serves as a Youth Commissioner at the City of Los Altos.
-He is also an active member of the First Tech Challenge and participates in Robotics competitions conducted by FTC.
+Besides CMAY, Vivek also runs another organization Mathemartist, dedicated to STEM and Art.
+He is a young artist who has won several awards for his paintings.
+Vivek serves as a Youth Commissioner at the City of Los Altos where he resides.
+An active member of the First Tech Challenge in Robotics.
+Vivek loves to work at the intersection of Science and Art.